efanomars/stmm-input/libstmm-input-fake/README.md

 stmm-input-fake                                                    {#mainpage}
 ===============

-Header-only library for developers that need to simulate a device manager to feed their test code with fake events defined by the library libstmm-input-ev.
+Library for developers that need to simulate a device manager to feed their test code with fake events defined by the library libstmm-input-ev.